-Administration and accounting services are provided by ASXO.
+Administration and accounting services are provided by ASXO and associated costs are reimbursed by the Fund to ASXO as set out in note 4.
 The performance of these services is subject to the same internal and external audit reviews as are performed within ASX and its controlled entities.